Trevor Avery: Career

-“The Windermere Children”, a major television film drama produced by BBC, Wall to Wall, Warner Bros and ZDF, and involving the Lake District Holocaust Project, will be broadcast in 2020 to coincide with the seventy fifth anniversary of the liberation of Auschwitz, and also the arrival in the Lake District of the three hundred child Holocaust Survivors.
+The Windermere Children, a major television film drama produced by BBC, Wall to Wall, Warner Bros and ZDF, and involving the Lake District Holocaust Project, was broadcast in 2020 to coincide with the seventy fifth anniversary of the liberation of Auschwitz, and also the arrival in the Lake District of the three hundred child Holocaust Survivors.

-“The Windermere Children - In Their Own Words” is a documentary for BBC 4 that was commissioned to accompany the film dramatisation.
+The Windermere Children - In Their Own Words is a documentary for BBC 4 that was commissioned to accompany the film dramatisation.
 It includes reflections by a number of the Holocaust survivors who were in the Lake District in 1945, and also a personal appearance by Trevor Avery.

 Honours

 In 2016 Avery was awarded the British Empire Medal (BEM) for Services to Heritage in the Lake District.